Loading Content...

 Racial Distributions

-Over the past decade, Deer Park has undergone a transformation in its racial composition.
-In 2013, the city was in the "White Majority" category with 68% of the population identifying as white.
-By 2022, this percentage had decreased to 52%.
-The Hispanic population has grown from 27% in 2013 to 42% in 2022.
+Over the past decade, Deer Park has undergone a transformation in its racial demographics.
+In 2013, the city had a "White Majority" with 68% of the population identifying as white.
+By 2022, this percentage decreased to 52%.
+The Hispanic population grew from 27% in 2013 to 42% in 2022, indicating a trend towards a "Transitional Community."